 Identifying a zero-sum characteristic in the realm of international politics is important to consider when thinking about foreign policy as well as economics.
 Political power and economic power are deeply interconnected.
 An economy weakened by bad trade packages will most likely result in the strengthening of a rival economy, and therefore, a potential political rival will be strengthened at the expense of economic theorizing.
 Purist virtue signaling among economists can lead to political ruin in foreign affairs.

 With all that being said, the Catholic too has an economic perspective that is informed by a specific theology, moral philosophy, and political philosophy.
-Theologically, traditionalist Catholics recognize the social doctrines of the Church as the framework from which to do our economic thinking.
+Theologically speaking, Catholics recognize the social doctrines of the Church as the framework from which to do our economic thinking.
 I would maintain that the Catholic economic perspective is most in line with the third description of the traditionalist outlook mentioned above.
 This is the case for at least two simple reasons; the Church has condemned liberal individualism and Marxist class warfare as egregious errors, and an affront to the Gospel of Jesus Christ.
 Liberalism and Marxism are both modernist in their philosophical understanding of reality, which is to say, they conduct philosophical examination as if God does not exist and that He has not revealed Himself in the person of Jesus Christ.

 The Catholic view and the traditionalist view are in deep concord, and we must approach the topic of economics accordingly.